 - Are admitted into a network facility by a non-network provider; or

-Prior Authorization requests must be received by phone, fax or provider portal as follows:
+Prior authorization (medical and behavioral health) requests must be received by telephone, fax or provider portal as follows:

 - At least 30 days prior to the initial evaluation for organ transplant services.